Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 A: Yes, indeed.
 An *l*value is an expression that can appear on the *left* side of an assignment; an *r*value is an expression that can appear on the *right* side.
 Thus, an rvalue could be a variable, constant, or more complex expression.
-In this book, as in the C standard, we’ll use the term “expression" instead of “rvalue.”
+In this book, as in the C standard, we'll use the term “expression" instead of “rvalue.”

 </div>
 <!-- END: div -->